Erwin Fahlbusch: Views

 In the 1950s and 1960s, Erwin Fahlbusch was called a "baptismal impeller," since he considered that infant baptism, as was also practiced in the Evangelical Church, does not have a biblical basis, but that a person should only be baptized when you have exercised faith to have.
-As pastor, however, he fulfilled the parents' desire to be baptized.
+As a pastor, however, he fulfilled parents' requests for their children to be baptized.

 With regard to the church of the people, which includes the Protestant church, Erwin Fahlbusch believed that it was necessary to reform it.
 In particular, she did not give the pastor enough opportunities for theological work.
 Rather, a pastor in it is rather the "official of a powerful religious institution."
 His opinion, which deviated from the general vision of the church, led to discussions with the leaders of the Westphalia church, but also with the believers in his community in Bochum-Weitmar.

 In his last works of 1998 and 2001, which have not yet been published, he called for a paradigm shift in theology.
 The starting point of theological work should no longer be a revealed truth, but rather the concrete daily situation, "what must contain salvation, redemption, liberation, and humanity."